Community Dental Support

 24. Is CDSP service free of charge?

 The CDSP service is subsidised by the Government.
-The CDSP Participant is required to pay an administration fee only.
+The CDSP Participant is required to pay an administration fee / co-payment fee only.

-25. What is the administration fee required upon receiving subsidised dental services under the CDSP?
+25. What is the administration fee / co-payment fee required upon receiving subsidised dental services under the CDSP?

-The CDSP Participant is required to pay the administration fee directly to the NGO for each Teeth Filling/ Extraction Quota.
-The administration fee for each Teeth Filling/ Extraction Quota is $50.
+The CDSP Participant is required to pay the administration fee directly to the NGO.
+The administration fee for each Teeth Filling/ Extraction Quota, each scaling, root canal treatment per tooth, and removal of each crown is $50.
+The administration fee for removal of each bridge is $100.

 26. Do any CDSP Participants have exemptions for administration fee?